mvac7/SDCC_MEMORY_MSX_Lib/docs/HOWTO.md

 ## 1 Description

-This project provides two libraries for accessing the memory of MSX systems.
+This project provides two libraries for accessing the memory of MSX systems:
+- **memoryZ80** provides you with functions to read or write to the memory.
+- **memoryMSXSlots** allows you to configure the pages of the slots and subslots.

+This project is an Open Source library.
+You can add part or all of this code in your application development or include it in other libraries/engines.

-Use them for developing MSX applications using Small Device C Compiler (SDCC).
+Use them for developing MSX applications using Small Device C Compiler [`SDCC`](http://sdcc.sourceforge.net/).

 This library is part of the [MSX fR3eL Project](https://github.com/mvac7/SDCC_MSX_fR3eL).

-For more information about the MSX memory paging system, you can find the [MSX Assembly Page](http://map.grauw.nl/resources/msx_io_ports.php#ppi).

-Enjoy it!

 <br/>